PrestaShop/prestashop-flashlight/README.md

 ## Q&A

+## Does Flashlight support PrestaShop 1.6?

+Partially yes.
+As there is no console whithin the sources, the modules cannot be automatically installed right now.
+Feel free to contribute!

 ## Api calls within a docker network

 **Disclaimer**: PrestaShop is sensitive to the `Host` header of your client, and can behave surprisingly.
 In fact, since the Multi-shop feature is available, you cannot just call any front controller from any endpoint, unless...
 You set the ` Host` or the `id_shop` you are targeting.